From year to year, the importance of specific HR skills can vary significantly based on economic conditions, the job market, and emerging innovations.

 9. Technology skills

-The integration of technologies such as artificial intelligence and human resources management platforms is becoming increasingly commonplace.
+The integration of technologies such as artificial intelligence and human resource management platforms is becoming commonplace.
 Managers and HR professionals need to be comfortable with these tools to optimize processes and remain successful.

 For example, it is essential for managers to master the use of technology to simplify their personnel management with appropriate software, or to recruit more easily using social networks.